 The unit-linked funds and Citibank entered into a fund administration services agreement wherein Citibank shall perform administrative functions, which include, among others, the preparation and maintenance of books of accounts, computation of net asset value, and payment of expenses incurred by the unit-linked funds.
-As compensation for services rendered, Citibank shall be entitled to an administration and custody fee equivalent to 0.03% to 0.06% in 2021 and 0.01% to 0.06% per annum in 2020, based on the net asset value of the unit-linked funds.
+As compensation for services rendered, Citibank shall be entitled to an administration and custody fee equivalent to 0.03% to 0.035% per annum in 2022 and 0.03% to 0.06% per annum in 2021, based on the net asset value of the unit-linked funds.